microprediction/winning/README.md

 - *Dividends* are the inverse of state prices.
 This is Australian tote vernacular.
 Dividends are called 'decimal odds' in the UK and that's probably a better name.
 A dividend of 9.0 corresponds to a state price of 1/9.0, and a bookmaker quote of 8/1.
 Don't ask me to translate to American odds conventions because they are so utterly ridiculous!

-### A little sugar on top

 The core algorithm is entirely ambivalent to the choice of performance distribution, and that certainly need not correspond to some analytic distribution with known properties.
-However, if you just want to use skew_normal say:

-- std_calibration module.
-- skew_calibration module.

-See the [basic examples](https://github.com/microprediction/winning/tree/main/examples_basic) for a gentle introduction.
+But normal and skew-normal are simple choices.
+See the [basic examples](https://github.com/microprediction/winning/tree/main/examples_basic)